misosoup160/water_tracker/README.md

 npm install water_tracker
 ```

-json file will be created in $HOME/.npm/water_tracker at startup.
+json file will be created at startup.

 # usage
 ```